elyzzab/learning-python/README.md

-# learning-python
+# Python programming
-Thanks for viewing my Python repository.
+### Welcome and thanks for viewing my Python code repository.
 These are examples of Python code written for Codeacademy's Learn Python 3 course, etc.